Skip to Main Navigation

 Djibouti’s strength lies in its strategic location at the southern entrance to the Red Sea, making it a bridge between Africa and the Middle East.
 Adjacent to some of the world’s busiest shipping lanes, it hosts military bases for China, France, Italy, Japan, the United States, and the North Atlantic Treaty Organization (NATO), as well as for other countries with forces supporting global anti-piracy efforts.

-In 2023, Djibouti experienced a robust economic rebound, driven by a 6.7 percent GDP growth fueled by increased port activity, particularly in container traffic, due to renewed trade with Ethiopia after a peace agreement.
-Despite disruptions in the Red Sea, Djibouti's port activity continued to increase in January 2024, driven by the strong boom in transshipment activity as carriers have rapidly expanded transshipment operations in Djibouti, strategically positioned in the south of the Red Sea.
-Domestically, construction and public works sectors thrived, with cement sales surging by 80 percent as projects resumed post-COVID-19.
-Inflation peaked at 11 percent in July 2022 but decelerated to 3.8 percent by December 2023 due to global food price slowdowns and government measures.
+Domestically, the construction and public works have sectors thrived, with cement sales surging by 80 percent in 2023, year-on-year, as projects resumed post-COVID-19.
+Inflation peaked at 11 percent in July 2022 but decelerated to 3.8 percent by December 2023 mainly due to global food price slowdowns.
 On the external front, Djibouti's current account surplus grew due to increased trade with Ethiopia, and foreign exchange reserves remained strong.
 Despite regional uncertainties and Red Sea tensions impacting customs revenue and fuel pricing, Djibouti maintained confidence in its strategic position and port complex.

-The economic outlook is promising, with GDP forecasted to remain strong at 5.1 percent from 2024 to 2026, driven by continued Ethiopian demand for transport and logistics services.
+The economic outlook is promising, with GDP forecasted to remain strong at 5.4 percent on average from 2024 to 2026, supported by export earnings from logistics and re-exports to Ethiopia.
 Development projects like the Damerjog Industrial Park and infrastructure programs under the National Development Plan are expected to boost investment.
-Fiscal consolidation measures aim to reduce the budget deficit to 1.4 percent of GDP by 2025-2026, with projected declines in poverty rates.
-However, risks including public debt accumulation, regional tensions, and climatic shocks could challenge Djibouti's ability to fund essential public services, given its reliance on trade with Ethiopia.
+Debt-restructuring agreements anticipated by late 2024 are expected to enable fiscal consolidation, shifting the fiscal balance from a 0.5 percent GDP deficit in 2024 to a surplus of 1.0 percent in 2025-26, with projected declines in poverty rates.
+However, risks including delays in the implementation of macro-fiscal reforms needed to create fiscal space and ensure sustainable debt dynamics, regional tensions, and climatic shocks could challenge Djibouti's ability to fund essential public services, given its reliance on trade with Ethiopia.

 LENDING